 Do your students ask you for more time to create?
 Mine do!
 It is hard for my elementary artists to stop, clean up and then wait a whole week to start creating again.
 It is impossible to add more time for art in the schedule, but flipping the art room can really help.

 There is a better way to find more time for students to create.
-Flipping a lesson means that students get more work time at school because they learn concepts before class starts.
+Flipping the art room lesson means that students get more work time at school because they learn concepts before class starts.
 Since I teach in an elementary school, I do a modified flip by creating short videos that the class watches at the beginning of class.
 My students retain the information longer and can’t interrupt.
-Less interruptions = more time for them to work!
+Fewer interruptions = more time for them to work!

-My first flipped lesson happened out of necessity.
+My first flipping the art room lesson happened out of necessity.
 One particular class kept missing their art time for one reason or another.
 They were in the middle of a clay project and had to finish it because a holiday vacation was coming up.
 It was almost impossible to keep the clay workable that long!
-So I created a video, and sent them the link in Google Classroom to watch at home.
+So I created a video and sent them the link in Google Classroom to watch at home.
 At seven minutes long, it was a bit longer than I would have liked, but it got the job done.
 When my students came in the next day, they knew exactly what to do to finish their projects.

-Another good reason to me flip a lesson is because I know the demonstration will be too long.
-I created a timelapse video of making a craft stick basket.
-The students love this project, but it is challenging for some fifth grade students.
-To make sure they have enough class time to work, I have them watch this, a thirty minute process that is whittled down to three minutes!
+Another good reason for me flip a lesson is because I know the demonstration will be too long.
+I created a time-lapse video of making a craft stick basket.
+The students love this project, but it is challenging for some fifth-grade students.
+To make sure they have enough class time to work, I have them watch this, a thirty-minute process that is whittled down to three minutes!

 I found that recording this way was really easy, and the students could see exactly what I was doing.
 I used the time-lapse video setting on the camera and then edited the video in iMovie.
 No audio, just notes and a few titles that I created while I was editing.
 And the best part?
 Students could watch it again and again while I helped other students.